 Provided your business is fundamentally sound, you should look at ways to raise the money needed to pay the tax bill, through borrowing, tightening control of working capital, delaying non-essential expenditure and so on.
 HMRC will need to be convinced you cannot pay the bill before they consider negotiating the time they allow you to pay.

-If you know you have a tax payment problem, contact the HMRC business payment support service as soon as possible.
+If you know you have a tax payment problem, contact the HMRC business payment support service as soon as possible (the service is for businesses who know they cannot pay their bill before their payment deadline).
 If you have already received a payment demand, contact the HMRC office that issued it.

 Provided they believe you cannot pay the bill in full — but will ultimately be able to do so — you should be able to negotiate an agreement with HMRC.
 Tax payments will be collected by direct debit until the full amount has been paid off.